rlobz17/ML_Final_project/README.md

 Rules:
 1) Alert other collaborators about the commit
-2) pull until you push
+2) PUP: Pull Until you Push
+3) To make the project runnable, please add the data file, provided on classroom (.wav format voices). #P.S. gitignore will not commit these files.
-3) Note that this repository is public
+4) Note that this repository is public